hafsha05/School_Database_Management_System/README.md

 # 🎓 School Database Management System

--This project is a simple Student Management System built using Python (Tkinter GUI) as part of my internship at CADD Centre, Thanjavur.
+- This project is a simple Student Management System built using Python (Tkinter GUI) as part of my internship at CADD Centre, Thanjavur.

--It allows users to add, view, and delete student records in a clean graphical interface.
+- It allows users to add, view, and delete student records in a clean graphical interface.

 ## 🧠 Objective